Key takeaways

 Viagra isn’t FDA-approved for treating premature ejaculation because it was originally developed and tested to treat erectile dysfunction.
 Although some studies suggest that Viagra might help with PE by improving ejaculatory control and confidence during sex, the results are not strong or consistent enough for FDA approval.
 The FDA requires strong evidence showing that a drug is both safe and effective for any new use, and expensive, time-consuming clinical trials.

-Today, healthcare providers sometimes prescribe Viagra for PE as an off label prescription, but it is not currently an FDA-approved medication for PE.
+Your healthcare provider may prescribe Viagra for PE as an off-label prescription, but it is not currently an FDA-approved medication for PE.

 How long should you last in bed, anyway?